spatie/laravel-resource-links/docs/formatters/json-structure.md

 The package includes 3 formatters:

-- DefaultFormatter: the formatter from the examples above
+- DefaultFormatter: the formatter from the all the previous examples
 - LayeredFormatter: this formatter will put prefixed endpoints in their own prefixed array
 - UrlFormatter: a simple formatter which has an endpoint name as key and endpoint URL as value